PolarAPP: Beyond Polarization Demosaicking for Polarimetric Applications: Proposed Method

 \subsection{Learning Demosaicking via EIT prior}

 Standard demosaicking datasets lack corresponding task GT, while polarization-task datasets (e.g., SfP or DfP) contain four polarization angles but often suffer from low image quality due to extraction from single-frame CPFA captures.
-Although we introduce $\mathcal{A}$ to construct paired data on task-specific datasets for training, its inherent low-quality prevent reconstructions from high performance when $\mathcal{D}$ is only supervised by $\mathcal{L}_d$.
+Although we introduce $\mathcal{A}$ to construct paired data on task-specific datasets for training, its inherent low quality prevent reconstructions from high performance when $\mathcal{D}$ is only supervised by $\mathcal{L}_d$.
 To overcome this limitation, we first introduce the EIT prior for demosaicking, a self-supervised constraint that incorporates the imaging process.
 Since imaging operator is fully known and deterministic, EIT enables learning imaging-aware representation from limited observation by leveraging transformation consistency, thereby overcoming the performance bottleneck of supervised learning on constrained task-specific datasets.

-The training of demosaicking is shown in Fig.~\ref{fig3}, $\mathcal{D}$ is a Restormer-inspired UNet~\cite{ronneberger2015u,zamir2022restormer}, and $\mathcal{G}$ denotes a group of invertible geometric transformations $\Tmat_g$.
-The Equivariant Demosaicking Hypothesis asserts that, for any $\Tmat_g \in \mathcal{G}$:
+The training of demosaicking is shown in Fig.~\ref{fig4}, where $\mathcal{D}$ is a Restormer-inspired UNet~\cite{ronneberger2015u,zamir2022restormer}, and $\mathcal{G}$ denotes a set of geometric transformations $T_g$.
+In practice, $T_g$ includes one random non-zero integer translation, one $10^{\circ}$ rotation, and one horizontal flip, all applied to the reconstructed full-resolution polarization image before re-sampling by $\mathcal{A}$.
+The equivariant demosaicking hypothesis asserts that, for any $T_g \in \mathcal{G}$:

-This means whether applying a geometric transformation to the GT image first and then demosaicking, or demosaicking first and then transforming the result, the outcomes should be identical.
-This equivariance constraint provides a powerful self-consistency condition that can be enforced without labeled data.
-Moreover, when $\Tmat_g$ preserves the CPFA sampling pattern, $\mathcal{A}$ and $\Tmat_g$ commute:
+This means that applying a geometric transformation in the reference polarization-image domain and then demosaicking should be consistent with demosaicking first and then transforming the reconstruction.
+This equivariance constraint provides a self-consistency condition that can be enforced without additional labeled data.
+Specifically, given a reference polarization image $\Imat^{ref}$, we first obtain its reconstruction: